-In recent years, antimicrobial resistance (AMR) has been recognised as a serious global threat, and one of the most critical health challenges of our time.
-Each year, at least 700,000 people die worldwide due to drug resistant infections in diseases such as tuberculosis, malaria and HIV/AIDS.
+In recent years, AMR has been recognised as a serious global threat, and one of the most critical health challenges of our time:

-If no action is taken, it has been predicted that by 2050 the number of deaths related to AMR will increase to 10 million people a year.
-This will make even routine minor surgeries and other medical practices, including chemotherapy, a serious risk.
-Therefore, AMR has been deemed a research priority which must be tackled internationally.
+- If no action is taken, it has been predicted that by 2050 the number of deaths related to AMR will increase to 10 million people a year globally.

 In October 2017, the Academy announced a pledge from The Yusuf and Farida Hamied Foundation for a scheme to build stronger research links between the UK and India to jointly address the challenge of antimicrobial resistance (AMR).

-The Academy is grateful to the steering committee members support and input on the programme.
+The Academy is grateful to the chair, Professor David Heymann CBE FMedSci, and the steering committee members support and input on the programme.